keras-team/keras-io/examples/generative/md/text_generation_with_miniature_gpt.md

 When using this script with your own dataset, make sure it has at least 1 million words.

-This example should be run with `tf-nightly>=2.3.0-dev20200531` or with TensorFlow 2.3 or higher.

 **References:**

 - [GPT](https://www.semanticscholar.org/paper/Improving-Language-Understanding-by-Generative-Radford/cd18800a0fe0b668a1cc19f2ec95b5003d0a5035)